As Onit workflows become more complex, it can be helpful to associate different apps by designating one app as the parent of another.

 For the Field’s Inverse Relation, provide the name of the BelongsTo Field you created in the child app (which should also be the name of the parent app).

-Take note that when using a BelongsTo Field in some Action types, such as a Generate Spreadsheet Action, you may need to make the Name of that Field plural by appending an ‘S’, even if your child app’s name is not.
-(Some irregular plurals, such as children, men, women, data and mice, are also accepted.)
-This will be pointed out in tutorials that cover these Action types but keep this gotcha in mind.
+Note that when using a BelongsTo Field in some Action types, such as a Generate Spreadsheet Action, you may need to make the Name of that Field plural by appending an ‘S,’ even if your child app’s name is not.
+(Some irregular plurals, such as children, men, women, data, and mice, are also accepted.)
+This will be pointed out in tutorials covering these Action types, but remember this gotcha.

 Finally, select the child app from the Target App dropdown.